sakuli/sakuli.github.io/content/docs/enterprise/container.md

 Internal infrastructure often uses custom certificates with own root CAs etc.
 Things like untrusted certificates cause Sakuli tests to fail, since no connection to an seemingly insecure host will be established (`InsecureCertificateError`).

-Unfortunately, browsers use their own certificate store, which requires some additional work to add custom certificates to.
+Unfortunately, browsers use their own certificate store, which requires some additional work to add custom certificates.

 #### Adding Custom Certificates